Mary Sweeney

 Mary Sweeney is an American director, writer, film editor and film producer.
-She was briefly married to American film director David Lynch, whom she collaborated with for 20 years.
+She was briefly married to American film director David Lynch, with whom she collaborated for 20 years.
 Sweeney worked with Lynch on several films and television series, most notably the original Twin Peaks series (1990), Lost Highway (1997), The Straight Story (1999), and Mulholland Drive (2001).
 Sweeney is the Dino and Martha De Laurentiis Endowed Professor in the Writing Division of the School of Cinematic Arts at the University of Southern California.
 She was formerly the chair of the Film Independent board of directors.

 Biography

 Early life

-Sweeny graduated from the University of Wisconsin, Madison, with a BA in History.
+Sweeney graduated from the University of Wisconsin, Madison, with a BA in History.
 She earned a Certificate of Fine Arts from the Corcoran School of Fine Arts in Washington, D.C.
-After completing a master's in film at New York University, Sweeney worked her way up the ranks of film editing in New York and San Francisco, on films such as Reds by Warren Beatty, Tender Mercies by Bruce Beresford, Places in the Heart by Robert Benton, Little Drummer Girl by George Roy Hill, and The Mean Season by Phil Boursos.
+After completing a master's in cinema studies at New York University, Sweeney worked her way up the ranks of film editing in New York and San Francisco, on films such as Reds by Warren Beatty, Tender Mercies by Bruce Beresford, Places in the Heart by Robert Benton, Little Drummer Girl by George Roy Hill, and The Mean Season by Phil Boursos.

-David Lynch
+Collaborations with David Lynch

-From 1985 to 2006, Sweeney collaborated as producer, writer and editor with filmmaker David Lynch from Blue Velvet to Inland Empire.
-Her editing credits include Blue Velvet (1986), Wild at Heart (1990), Twin Peaks (1991), Industrial Symphony (1991), Twin Peaks: Fire Walk With Me (1992), On the Air (1992), Hotel Room (1993), Lost Highway (1996), The Straight Story (2000), Mulholland Drive (2001) and Baraboo (2009).
+From 1985 to 2006, Sweeney collaborated as producer, writer, script supervisor and editor with filmmaker David Lynch from Blue Velvet to Inland Empire.
+Her editing credits include Blue Velvet (1986), Wild at Heart (1990), Twin Peaks (1991), Industrial Symphony (1991), Twin Peaks: Fire Walk with Me (1992), On the Air (1992), Hotel Room (1993), Lost Highway (1996), The Straight Story (2000), Mulholland Drive (2001) and Baraboo (2009).
 Sweeney is a consulting producer/writer on Matthew Weiner's anthology series The Romanoffs.